 Emmitt used his influence to have the county seat moved to Waverly from Piketon, and also had the Ohio & Erie Canal route changed between the two towns.
 He then built the Emmitt House along the canal in 1861, even though railroads had displaced the canal by then.
 His hotel did a brisk business with travelling salesmen and other people who passed through.

-Today it houses a fancy restaurant.
-Employees smell James E. Emmitt's cigar smoke, and they sometimes see a woman in an old-fashioned "granny apron" cleaning things when no one should be there.
-Two ghostly children roam the building, possibly members of the Harper family (nearly wiped out by smallpox while staying at the hotel).
-And employees working in the basement often encounter the ghosts of slaves who may have died there en route on the Underground Railroad.
-They sometimes make loud noises or, more helpfully, change the syrups on the soda fountain--which any bar employee can tell you is a gross job.
-Visit the Emmitt House for dinner sometime and you might come face to face with one of the ghosts.
+For the rest of the building's history employees smelled James E. Emmitt's cigar smoke, and they sometimes saw a woman in an old-fashioned "granny apron" cleaning things when no one should have been there.
+Two ghostly children roamed the building, possibly members of the Harper family (nearly wiped out by smallpox while staying at the hotel).
+And basement workers often encountered the ghosts of slaves who may have died there en route on the Underground Railroad.
+They sometimes made loud noises or, more helpfully, changed the syrups on the soda fountain--which any bar employee can tell you is a gross job.

 And then it was gone.
 It's sad to have to change the verb tenses in the previous paragraphs, but it's true: the Emmitt House is no more.

 January 6, 2014, was one of the coldest days of an especially vicious winter.
 The temperature was well below zero when a fire erupted on the second floor of the Emmitt House.
 It spread rapidly.
 Everyone inside was evacuated in plenty of time, thanks in part to the quick action of a Pennsylvania firefighter who happened to be present.
 Before it was over more than sixty firefighters were called upon to combat the blaze in shifts.